Journal of the Physical Society of Japan

 Volume 1 consists of a single issue designated, on the cover, from July to December 1946.
-And between 1967-1980 this journal published at a rate of two volumes per year.
+Between 1967 and 1980, this journal published at a rate of two volumes per year.
 The other (Japanese) title for this journal is Nihon Butsuri Gakkai ōji hōkoku.
 Volumes for 1967 to the present day are accompanied by an annual supplement.

 Research paper formats include full papers, letters, short notes, comments, addenda, errata, invited papers and special topics.

 Organizational structure

 The organizational structure of the journal is described as follows: